jacobhepkema/borzoi_loader/README.md

 This repo is made to preprocess .bigWig data to be used to finetune Borzoi, and to provide Pytorch DataLoader structures to do so.

-This git repo is mostly adapted from the `enformer_loader` repo, but using defaults compatible with `borzoi-pytorch` instead of `enformer-pytorch`.
+This git repo is mostly adapted from my `enformer_loader` repo, but using defaults compatible with `borzoi-pytorch` instead of `enformer-pytorch`.

 ## Acknowledgements

-This repo builds primarily on the work done in the repo enformer-finetune by wconnell (License: Apache 2.0), and predicts using the enformer-pytorch implementation of Enformer by lucidrains (License: MIT).
+This repo builds primarily on the work done in the repo enformer-finetune (https://github.com/wconnell/enformer-finetune, License: Apache 2.0, wconnell), and predicts using the borzoi-pytorch implementation of Borzoi (https://github.com/johahi/borzoi-pytorch, License: Apache 2.0, johani).
+Other functions taken from enformer-pytorch (https://github.com/lucidrains/enformer-pytorch/tree/main, License: MIT, lucidrains).

 ## Installation